department-of-veterans-affairs/caseflow/client/mocks/webex-mocks/README.md

 step 4: Run command: npm run webex-server

-step 5: If you would like to autogenerate test data, run this command: npm run generate-webex
+step 5: Autogenerate test data, run this command: npm run generate-webex(This will also create the json file)

 \*info: You will recieve all available routes within the terminal under 'Resources'